 Kraków is home to about 200,000 students, that give the city a lively vibe

-On Rynek, the main square in the old town is one of Europe's biggest
+On Rynek, the main square in the old town is one of Europe's biggest.

 The trumpet player in the cathedral tower on main square.
 Four of them work in shifts, playing the same tune every hour.
 Legend has it that centuries ago a predecessor tried to signal the alarm for advancing forces and was killed by an archer.
 Up to today the trumpet player stops where - according to the stories - his fellow man was silenced in history.